LivePersonInc/knowledge-center-archive/pages/documents/Bots & Automation/Maven/MavenAssist/recommended-actions-with-maven.md

 date: 2019-03-14T11:31:44.000+00:00

 ---

-LivePerson’s [Maven](ai-bots-automation-maven-maven-overview.html) is an AI powered platform that orchestrates conversations involving bots and human agents - the  brain inside LivePerson’s conversational commerce platform.
+LivePerson’s [Maven](ai-bots-automation-maven-overview.html) is an AI powered platform that orchestrates conversations involving bots and human agents - the  brain inside LivePerson’s conversational commerce platform.

-**Recommended Actions widget** is one of Maven’s capabilities that helps increase agent productivity by recommending the most applicable actions to the agent in real-time.
+The **Recommended Actions widget** is one of Maven Assist’s capabilities that helps increase agent productivity by recommending the most applicable actions to the agent in real-time.

 ## Key benefits of Recommended Actions